Moldova's Dairy Industry Overview

 Milk Production and Dairy Cattle

 As of the latest data, Moldova has approximately 150,000 dairy cattle, producing around 450 million liters of milk annually.
-However, the cattle herd has recently decreased by 4.8%, bringing the total number to approximately 97,600 head.
+The cattle herd has recently decreased by 4.8%, bringing the total number to approximately 97,600 head.
 In addition to cattle, a considerable number of dairy goats contribute to Moldova's diverse dairy production.

 Milk Processing and Dairy Products